-Additionally, Wyatt does not blink very much, although he is slowly improving.
-He blinks intermintently, and rarely do the eyelids blink in unison.
+Additionally, Wyatt did not blink very much, although it has now normalized.
 After a feeding study, it was confirmed, Wyatt does not swallow.
 As his parents, we believe, Wyatt could not swallow or open his mouth in utero, (he had a low birth weight and mom had an abonormal amount of amniotic fluid).

 An interesting side note to Wyatt's eye sight, is that if you drop something right underneath his chin, he cannot follow it.
-His flexor muscles are so weak (confirmed by his neurologist, Ostheopath, Occupational Therapist and Physiotherapist), that he can look down, but cannot bring his head back up.
+His flexor muscles are so weak (confirmed by his neurologist, Ostheopath, Occupational Therapist and Physiotherapist), that he can look down, but has difficulty bringing his head back up.
 For example, if mom places a block between his legs, Wyatt will use his hands to 'search' for the block, and without actually looking at it, will pick it up.
 The flexor muscle, coincidentally, also aids with one's swallowing.
 Mom and dad did daily exercises with Wyatt which involved lying him down, and raising him from the supine position to sitting by using his arms to raise his torso.
 This movement helped with his head and neck to 'anticipate' being raised, and to use his flexor muscle to keep his head in a forward position.
 His gaze and tracking improves slowly with physiotherapy exercises, and an active family lifestyle.